chat-neha/cpu-scheduler/README.txt

 We have implemented a file manager system, on which you can carry out file functions like open, create, close and delete.

-Every function carried out by the user corresponds to a job that is scheduled in the background by a job scheduler.
-Algorithms thta have been covered are:
+Every function carried out by the user corresponds to a job that is scheduled in the background by a CPU scheduler.
+Algorithms that have been covered are:
 1. First Come First Serve
 2. Shortest Job First
 3. Round Robin